Wheeling celebrates Arbor Day with ceremonial tree planting

-OHIO COUNTY, W.VA (WTRF) — A special day was celebrated in Wheeling today—one that you might not be as familiar with as others.
+OHIO COUNTY, W.VA (WTRF) — A special day was celebrated in Wheeling last week —one that you might not be as familiar with as others.

 The city celebrated Arbor Day with a ceremonial tree planting at Heritage Port.
 Arbor Day is celebrated every year in April to highlight trees and all the benefits they provide.